 Climate change at least twice more than predicted on the water cycle

 Dr. Sohail and the group compared their discoveries with 20 unique climate models.
-They found that every model had underestimated the actual change in the warm-cool freshwater move.
+They found that every model underestimated the change in the warm-cool freshwater move.

 Dr. Sohail says the findings could mean they underestimated the effects of climate change on rainfall.
 Findings like theirs are how they improve on these models.